Status: June 2026 – All cited studies are peer-reviewed and publicly available on PubMed.

 For decades, fluoride has been considered the gold standard in caries prevention.
 Almost every toothpaste in our drugstores contains this active ingredient.
-However, while its protective effect against caries is scientifically proven, the discussion about potential risks of over-fluoridation is growing.
+However, while its protective effect against caries is scientifically proven, discussions about the possible risks of over-fluoridation are growing.
 Recent research and alternative active ingredients like hydroxylapatite raise the question: Does it really have to be fluoride – or are there safer, equally effective options?

 The effect of fluoride – undisputed, but not unproblematic

-Fluoride hardens tooth enamel by integrating into the outermost layer, making it more resistant to acids.
-Numerous clinical studies prove that fluoride-containing toothpaste can reduce the risk of caries.
+Fluoride hardens tooth enamel by incorporating into its outermost layer, making it more resistant to acids.
+Numerous clinical studies confirm that fluoride-containing toothpaste can reduce the risk of caries.

 However, there are several critical aspects:

-• Dental fluorosis: In children during tooth development, even a regular excessive intake of fluoride (e.g., by swallowing toothpaste) can lead to white or brownish spots on the tooth enamel.
+- Dental fluorosis: In children whose teeth are developing, even regular excessive intake of fluoride (e.g., by swallowing toothpaste) can lead to white or brownish spots on the tooth enamel.

 How does fluorosis develop biochemically?